 The Institute of Health Risk Managers is an independent training provider specialising in the healthcare industry.
 The South African healthcare system consists of a public and a private sector.
 Each sector has the same basic elements – patients, doctors and other healthcare providers and funders.
 The relationship between each of these players differs for each of the sectors.
 However, the goal is the same – good patient outcomes with limited resources.
 The dynamic and evolutionary nature of the healthcare industry, brought about by the increased demand for limited health care resources within the constraints of government’s goal of universal access to quality healthcare for all its citizens has changed the landscape significantly.

 Our training, seminars, workshops and weekly news updates are designed to meet the knowledge, skills and industry updates for all working in healthcare.
-We encourage participation and interaction amongst funders and providers to our events with the aim of achieving better understanding of each one’s needs and to achieve the goal of improved patient outcomes within an environment of limited funding.
+We encourage participation and interaction amongst funders and providers at our events with the aim of achieving better understanding of each other's needs and to achieve the goal of improved patient outcomes within an environment of limited funding.
 As South Africa progresses on the journey of healthcare reforms the challenge to medical schemes and administrators is to become the most efficient in the industry.
-Thus skilling employees has become a business imperative.
+Skilling employees has become a business imperative.

 UPCOMING SEMINAR - Demarcation and the need for primary health cover in South Africa

 For our last seminar for 2019 Christoff Raath, Joint CEO of Insight Actuaries and Consultants, will be presenting on Demarcation and the need for primary health cover, taking place in Johannesburg on the 22 November 2019.
 Questions to be interrogated are - Is the regulator reluctant to grant these exemptions?
 What are the implications of granting (or not granting) the medical scheme industry permission to put forward products in this space?
 For more information

 New short course - Understanding the body and diseases processes for effective management